 Field-hunting tip

-Look in serpentinized ultramafic rocks country — that is the host setting where iowaite typically forms.
+Look in serpentinized ultramafic rocks country, the host setting where iowaite typically forms.
 If you start seeing serpentine, magnetite, dolomite in float, you are in the right ground.
 Field specimens usually show a platy crystals, massive, or as vein fillings habit, so train your eye for that shape before scanning the outcrop.